TommyTran732/Kernel-Module-Blacklist/README.md

 This is my attempt at making a common kernel module blacklist that can be used across different systems.
 The goal is to be as strict as possible with this blacklist while not breaking common functionality and applications.

 The idea here is that we collect the list of kernel modules available and the list of kernel modules actively used on production systems.
 Unused kernel modules will be added to the blacklist.
-For a bit of convienience and reliability, we will also not blacklist the modules listed `kmod-filter-start` and `kmod-filter-all`.
+For a bit of convienience and reliability, we will also not blacklist the modules listed `kmod-whitelist-start` and `kmod-whitelist-all`.

 ## Required data